alexanderwiederin/bitcoinkernel-proposals/cchain-concurrency.md

 ## Proposed Solution

-Replace the single vector with a two-vector structure (`base` + `tail`) accessed via atomic `std::shared_ptr` operations.
-Sequential block additions use a fast-path `tail` append, replacing the old tail pointer atomically.
+Replace the single vector with a two-vector structure (`base` + `tail`) protected by a mutex.
+Sequential block additions use a fast-path `tail` append, replacing the old tail pointer.
 When the tail fills (i.e. reaches a predetermined size), `base` and `tail` are merged into a new immutable `base`.
-This copy-on-write approach enables lock-free reads through immutable snapshots (`CChain::Snapshots`) that capture constistent point-in-time views.
+This copy-on-write approac enables enables consistent reads through snapshots (`CChain::Snapshots`) that capture constistent point-in-time views.
 ```cpp
 class CChain